 Ingredients

-• 1 gluten free pizza crust, I made mine from a gluten free pizza crust mix
+• 1 pre-baked gluten free pizza crust, I made mine from a gluten free pizza crust mix or regular pizza crust.
+If using a homemade or fresh dough, pre-bake according to package instructions before assembling

 • 1 large sweet potato, peeled and chopped into large chunks

-• 3 cups kale, washed, dried and stems removed
+• 3 cups kale, washed, dried, stems removed and lightly massaged, 80 grams

 Instructions

 • Bring a pot of water to a boil and add the sweet potato.
-Allow to boil for 20 minutes or until the sweet potato is fork soft.
-Remove from heat and mash with almond milk, salt and pepper until spreadable.
+Allow to boil for 12-15 minutes or until the sweet potato is fork soft.
+Remove from heat, drain well and mash with non-dairy milk, salt and pepper until spreadable.

 • Spread onto the pizza and top with the kale, onions and cheese.